-Chest pain (rare)
+- Chest pain (rare)

-    If a scoliosis curve worsens, the spine will not only curve side to side but will also rotate or

-    twist.
-This can be observed as ribs on one side of the body will stick out farther than on the other
+If a scoliosis curve worsens, the spine will not only curve side to side but will also rotate or twist.
+This can be observed as ribs on one side of the body will stick out farther than on the other side.

-    side.

-    In the most severe cases, the rib cage may press against the heart and lungs, making it difficult to

-    breathe and leading to heart disease.
-Young people who develop scoliosis are also at a higher risk

-    of developing chronic back problems.
+In the most severe cases, the rib cage may press against the heart and lungs, making it difficult to breathe and leading to heart disease.
+Young people who develop scoliosis are also at a higher risk of developing chronic back problems.

-    If the condition worsens so that physical signs are noticeable, it often negatively impacts

-    self-esteem and mental wellbeing.
+If the condition worsens so that physical signs are noticeable, it often negatively impacts self-esteem and mental wellbeing.

 Some conditions are identified as risk factors, including:

 - Congenital disabilities that affect the spinal bones, such as spina bifida

 - Spinal injuries or infections

 They may then ask the child to stand and bend forward at the waist with arms hanging down.
-This

-    test, sometimes called the Adam’s test, allows the doctor to determine if one side of the rib cage

-    is more prominent than the other or if there is additional curvature in the upper and lower back.
+This test, sometimes called the Adam’s test, allows the doctor to determine if one side of the rib cage is more prominent than the other or if there is additional curvature in the upper and lower back.

 An x-ray of the spine is normally the next step in the diagnosis procedure.
-These images will

-    confirm the diagnosis and reveal the severity of the spinal curvature.
+These images will confirm the diagnosis and reveal the severity of the spinal curvature.

 Other imaging tests are less common but may be recommended if another condition is also suspected.
 These additional tests may include MRIs, CT scans, and bone scans.

-    Scoliosis treatment options are very dependent on the individual and the progression of the

-    disorder.
-Most children develop only a mild case of the condition, which does not require major

-    treatment.
-If observed during puberty, children are normally monitored regularly to determine if the

-    condition worsens over time.
-Doctors consider several factors when deciding on a more harsh

-    treatment such as a brace or scoliosis surgery:
+Treatment options are very dependent on the individual and the progression of the disorder.
+Most children develop only a mild case of scoliosis, which does not require major treatment.
+If observed during puberty, children are normally monitored regularly to determine if the condition worsens over time.
+Doctors consider several factors when deciding on a more harsh treatment such as a brace or scoliosis surgery:

 - Severity of the curve